 Notes must be editable only by the note owner, and read-only for customers who have access to occurrences referencing them.

-An occurrence represents when a note was found on an image; it can be thought of as an instantiation of a note.
+An occurrence represents when a note was found on a software artifact; it can be thought of as an instantiation of a note.
 For example, an occurrence of a note about a vulnerability would describe the package that the vulnerability was found in, specific remediation steps, and so on.
 Alternatively, an occurrence of a note about build details would describe the container images that resulted from a build.

 Typically, occurrences are stored in separate projects than those where notes are created.
 Write access to occurrences should only be granted to users who have access to link a note to the occurrence.
 Any user can have read access to occurrences.

 The following table lists the metadata types that Container Analysis supports.
 Third-party metadata providers can store and retrieve all of the following metadata types for their customers' images.

 |Vulnerability provides vulnerability information for audited files.||Container Analysis generates vulnerability occurrences based on external databases of publicly disclosed security issues.|